harryhanYuhao/guide_for_self_studying_programming/src/let_there_be_linux/linux_on_command_line/advanced.md

 Symbols controlling input and output are the most exploited features in bash.
 They are used to produce obfuscated code like this:

 ```sh
 $ for i in $(echo -e 'G\nM\nK'); do du -hsx *  2>/dev/null | grep '[0-9]'$i | sort -rn; done
 ```

+This code enumerate files in the current directory in order of size.

-Here is a gental introduction for bash io symbols.
+The following sesssion is a gental introduction for bash io symbols.

 ### Pipeline, `|`

+Pipeline redirect the stdout of the previous command to the stdin of the next command.
+This symbol is used with commands that accept input from the stdin.

-## Bash History and `!`, arrow keys, and `Ctrl-r`.
+## Bash History, `!`, arrow keys, and `Ctrl-r`.

 ### Note on `!`